qcr/rosdata/DepthImagesInfo.md

 You may be wondering "how can RVIZ visualize the data without issues, yet the unfiltered extracted data when visualized appears corrupted?".
 The reason is that RVIZ, due to the ROS ecosystem, knows the camera parameters (e.g., the focal length) and can utilise these to provide better visuals (i.e., you are seeing a filtered version anyway and not the raw data).
 To ensure the ROSData tools are simple but powerful, data association between topics was not desired and we didn't want to filter data.
 Hence, you will want to filter the extracted point clouds associated with depth images.

-If you are using Python Open3D our [Open3D Utils Package](#)(link to come) have another utility package with some great tools, including tools to do point cloud to camera projection.
+If you are using Python Open3D, this [Open3D Utils Package](#)(link to come) has some great tools, including tools to do point cloud to camera projection.